deftwork/tensorflow-diy/README.md

 # Tensorflow DIY

 A [Docker](http://docker.com) file to build images for AMD & ARM devices with [Tensorflow](https://www.tensorflow.org/) an open source software library for numerical computation using data flow graphs.
-With this file you will be able to choose the python version (default Python3) and the tensorflow wheel file.
+With this file you will be able to choose the Python3 version and the tensorflow wheel file.

 > Be aware!
 You should read carefully the usage documentation of every tool!